 On the eve of the Second World War, Slovenia had an estimated overall population of 1,450,000 people.
-There was a Jewish community of about 1,000 people, whose numbers swelled, according to official Yugoslav data, to 1,533 (according to religion, not to ancestry) by 1939.
-Prior to the Axis invasion of Yugoslavia, that number spiked to around 2,500, due to an influx of refugees from Germany and Austria and including baptised Jews.
-After April 1941, the German occupiers immediately introduced Nazi racial and purification policies.
-The Jews in northern and eastern Slovenia (the Slovenian Styria, Upper Carniola, Slovenian Carinthia, and Posavje regions) were deported to concentration camps as early as in the late spring of 1941.
-Very few survived.
+According to official Yugoslav data, there were 1,533 adherents of the Jewish religion in Slovenia in 1939, most of them in the Prekmurje region.
+Prior to the Axis invasion of Yugoslavia, that number jumped to around 2,500 due to an influx of refugees from Germany and Austria, including baptised Jews.
+After April 1941, the German occupiers introduced Nazi racial and purification policies.
 In Italian-occupied Ljubljana and Lower Carniola, the Jews enjoyed relative safety until these regions were taken over by the Germans in September 1943.
-By the end of 1943, most Jews had been deported to concentration camps, while some managed to escape to partisan-controlled areas.
-The Jews of Prekmurje, where the majority of Slovenian Jewry lived prior to the Second World War, suffered the same fate as the Jews of Hungary: When Germany occupied Hungary in the spring of 1944, almost the entire Jewish population of the Prekmurje region was deported to Auschwitz.
-Very few survived.
+By the end of 1943, many Jews had been deported to concentration camps, but some did manage to escape to partisan-controlled areas.
+When the previously Hungarian-occupied Prekmurje region – where most Slovenian Jews had lived before the outbreak of the Second World War – also fell under German control in the spring of 1944, nearly all the Jews in the area were deported to Auschwitz.
+Only a handful survived.

-EHRI has identified the Archives of the Republic of Slovenia and the National Museum of Contemporary History as the most likely institutions to hold Holocaust-relevant sources.
-EHRI has yet to determine the exact number and importance of their holdings.
+EHRI has identified the Archives of the Republic of Slovenia, the National Museum of Contemporary History, and two smaller regional institutions – Center of Jewish Cultural Heritage Synagogue Maribor and the National Liberation Museum Maribor – as organisations that are likely to hold Holocaust-relevant sources, but it is yet to determine the exact number and importance of their collections.
 Outside of Slovenia, the Croatian State Archives in Zagreb and Rijeka hold significant collections that are relevant to Holocaust research on Slovenia.
 Furthermore, the United States Holocaust Memorial Museum has collected a number of oral history interviews on Slovenia during the Holocaust period, and is in possession of the Eventov Archive of the Association of Immigrants from the former Yugoslavia in Israel.